Dick Nourse: Cancer

-In 1980, Nourse learned he had Non-Hodgkin Lymphoma, a form of cancer.
+In 1980, Nourse learned he had Non-Hodgkin lymphoma, a form of cancer.
 He was off-the-air and in the hospital for chemotherapy treatment.
 His co-anchor at the time, Shelly Thomas, interviewed him and his doctor.
-His doctors were unsure of his chances at survival, but Nourse survived cancer twice (he was diagnosed with prostate cancer in 1996) and has since been involved in fundraising for cancer research.
+His doctors were unsure of his chances at survival, but Nourse survived cancer twice (he was diagnosed with prostate cancer in 1996) and was later involved in fundraising for cancer research.

 However, Nourse was diagnosed with throat cancer in late 2012; in an interview with competing station KUTV, he said that it had gone into remission by early 2013.